Australian regional rivalries: Melbourne: North vs. South of the River

-Each city is home to a national sports team, the North Queensland Cowboys located in Townsville, and the Cairns Taipans.
-Because of the inter-city rivalry it generally takes longer for these teams to win the hearts and minds of potential supporters in the rival city.

 Ballarat–Bendigo rivalry

 The cities of Ballarat and Bendigo in Victoria have an ongoing rivalry which dates back to the Victorian Gold Rush.
 Throughout the 19th and 20th centuries the two cities have been of almost identical size in terms of population and commercial importance, as well as claims to being the 'capital' of the Goldfields region of Victoria.
 Ballarat has remained slightly ahead in population terms, although growth rates between the two cities have fluctuated.

 The population figure for the local government area of the City of Greater Bendigo (which includes sizeable nearby towns) is larger, and therefore often cited by Bendigonians in favour of their city.
 Bendigo remains the larger financial centre and Bendigonians also claim the warmer climate.
 Bendigo also claimed superior gold production.
 Both Ballarat and Bendigo have used their history and architectural heritage as major tourist drawcards and directly vie for the tourist dollar.
 In tourism Ballarat has traditionally drawn more visitors due to its geographic position and also to the presence of popular Sovereign Hill, a re-creation of 1850s Ballarat town and mines.
 Ballarat was also the site of the 1854 Eureka rebellion, when armed miners and government troops fought over the miners' demands for fairer tax and license laws.
 Visitors are also drawn to the attractions related to the rebellion.

 The modern Ballarat vs. Bendigo rivalry extends to sport with Australian rules and basketball teams from each town having notable contests drawing interest from the media and spectators.